Certificate III in Individual Support (Disability)

 • Assessments

-• Case studies
+• Case study

-• Video and audio role plays and demonstrations.
+• Video and reporting

-If you’re searching for a fulfilling career where each day can be different to the next, the Certificate III in Individual Support (Disability) will get you there.
+If you’re searching for a fulfilling career where each day can be different to the next, the Certificate III in Individual Support Disability will get you there.

 Pursue meaningful work with huge growth potential.
 Start your career in disability support services and learn how to make a real difference in the lives of people living with disability.